geekodour/o/content/docs/others/agenda_2022.md

 that i need to change certain things so that i do not face such difficulty in doing simple day to day tasks.

-This document essentially documents that way of life, some principles, some rules for myself and how i plan to spend rest the year.
-In other words, this document is simply a manual for an year long experiment.

 > i am writing this in June'22, but the year still ends for me in Dec'22.